 - If you get pregnant while taking vismodegib or within 24 months after your last dose, call your doctor right away.

-- If you are a man and have sex with a pregnant female or a female who could get pregnant, you must use a condom during care and for 3 months after stopping vismodegib.
+- If you are a man and have sex with a pregnant female or a female who could get pregnant, you must use a condom during treatment and for 3 months after your last dose.
 Use a condom even if you have had a vasectomy.
 Talk with your doctor right away if your partner is pregnant or if she gets pregnant or thinks she is pregnant during this time.

 Uses of Vismodegib:

 - It is used to treat skin cancer.